More for less: Predicting and maximizing genetic variant discovery via Bayesian nonparametrics: Experiments

 \subsection{Prediction with no sequencing errors}

-A number of existing methods predict the number of new variants in a follow-up study under the assumption of perfect recovery of variants.
-These approaches use, respectively parametric Bayesian methods \citep{ionita2009estimating}, linear programming \citep{gravel2014predicting, zou2016quantifying}, a harmonic jackknife \citep{gravel2014predicting}, and a smoothed version of the classic Good-Toulmin estimator \citep{chakraborty2019somatic}.
-We encountered numerical issues with the linear programming method of \citet{gravel2014predicting} and so, like \citet{zou2016quantifying}, we do not include it in our comparison.
-Even in their original paper, \citet{gravel2014predicting} did not report superior performance of their linear programming approach over their other method, the harmonic jackknife \citep{gravel2014predicting}, which we do include in our comparison.
-To assess prediction error in each case, we use an approach akin to cross validation.
-Namely, we treat each subpopulation as a dataset.
-We divide the subpopulation into 33 folds of equal size.
-For a smaller number of folds, each fold represents a larger pilot study.
+Researchers have developed several approaches for predicting the number of new variants in a follow-up study under the assumption of perfect recovery of variants: e.g., parametric Bayesian methods \citep{ionita2009estimating}, linear programming methods \citep{gravel2014predicting, zou2016quantifying}, a harmonic jackknife \citep{gravel2014predicting}, and a smoothed version of the classic Good-Toulmin estimator \citep{chakraborty2019somatic}.
+To assess the prediction error under constant sequencing conditions, we focus on the TCGA dataset.
+We partition the samples in the dataset into $33$ datasets according to cancer-type annotation of each patient.
+For each cancer type, we predict the number of new variants that will be observed in a follow-up sample given a pilot sample.
+To do so, we use an approach akin to cross validation; namely we treat each cancer type as a dataset.
+We divide the dataset into 20 folds of equal size; we consider each fold in turn as a pilot study and treat the remaining folds as the follow-up.
+A smaller number of folds corresponds to a larger pilot study.
 All methods improve when the pilot study is increased substantially in size, i.e.\ when there is more information in the pilot.
-We find that the choice of 33 folds creates a challenging scenario with a small amount of pilot information.
-Nonetheless, both our method and the harmonic jackknife still perform well in these conditions.
-We consider each fold in turn as data from the pilot study and treat the remaining data (i.e., the data not in this fold) as the follow-up.
-We follow \citep{zou2016quantifying} to make a visual summary of our results; namely, we plot the mean number of variants across all folds as a function of data set size in the pilot, and we plot the mean number of total predicted variants (across both pilot and follow-up) as a function of data set size in the same plot.
-A vertical dashed line marks the pilot size.
-Shaded regions indicate one empirical standard deviation, measured across the folds.
-We include the exact values in the plot for comparison. \Cref{fig:prediction_all} demonstrates that our method matches the exact value more closely than the parametric Bayesian approach \citep{ionita2009estimating}, the linear programming approach \citep{zou2016quantifying} and the nonparametric smoothed Good-Toulmin method \citep{chakraborty2019somatic}.
-And our method has roughly the same performance in the case of perfect observation as the jackknife approach \citep{gravel2014predicting}.
+We find that the choice of 20 folds creates a challenging scenario with a small amount of pilot information.
+Nonetheless, our method, the harmonic jackknife, and the linear program all still perform well in these conditions.